Planning to profit off NHL Seattle season tickets? Team’s actions suggest limits are coming

 And that’s why, despite many fans believing that revoking tickets from brokers helps lower prices, the opposite has often been true — especially in the National Football League, where teams have aggressively pulled accounts for years.

-According to New York based Ticket IQ, which has software tracking the nation’s secondary market, the number of NFL seats being listed on resale websites has declined 57 percent since 2013 as teams took back control of more tickets.
+According to New York-based Ticket IQ, which has software tracking the nation’s secondary market, the number of NFL seats being listed on resale websites has declined 57 percent since 2013 as teams took back control of more tickets.
 But over that same time frame, with greater resale-ticket scarcity, the average asking price jumped from $205 to $269.

-Ticket IQ president Jesse Lawrence said NFL teams also became increasingly creative at direct-to-consumer sales of single-game tickets through primary platforms like Facebook, or websites they and their partners control — selling for as much or close to secondary-market pricing.
+Ticket IQ president Jesse Lawrence said NFL teams also became increasingly creative at direct-to-consumer sales of single-game tickets through primary platforms such as Facebook, or websites they and their partners control — selling for as much or close to secondary-market pricing.

 Still, Lawrence isn’t opposed to teams making more off their own tickets.
 Especially if, as NHL Seattle claims to be doing, it provides hometown fans more access.